awsdocs/aws-iot-docs/developerguide/jobs-devices.md

 The device can combine the two previous requests by calling [StartNextPendingJobExecution](jobs-api.md#mqtt-startnextpendingjobexecution)\.
 That gets and starts the next pending job execution and allows the device to update the job execution status\.
 This request also returns the job document when there is a job execution pending\.

-If the job contains a [TimeoutConfig](http://alpha-docs-aws.amazon.com/iot/latest/apireference/API_TimeoutConfig.html), the in\-progress timer starts running\.
-You can also set a step timer for a job execution by setting a value for `stepTimeoutInMinutes` when you call [UpdateJobExecution](http://alpha-docs-aws.amazon.com/iot/latest/apireference/API_iot-jobs-data_UpdateJobExecution.html)\.
+If the job contains a [TimeoutConfig](https://docs.aws.amazon.com/iot/latest/apireference/API_TimeoutConfig.html), the in\-progress timer starts running\.
+You can also set a step timer for a job execution by setting a value for `stepTimeoutInMinutes` when you call [UpdateJobExecution](https://docs.aws.amazon.com/iot/latest/apireference/API_iot-jobs-data_UpdateJobExecution.html)\.
 The step timer applies only to the job execution that you update\.
 You can set a new value for this timer each time you update a job execution\.
-You can also create a step timer when you call [StartNextPendingJobExecution](http://alpha-docs-aws.amazon.com/iot/latest/apireference/API_iot-jobs-data_StartNextPendingJobExecution.html)\.
+You can also create a step timer when you call [StartNextPendingJobExecution](https://docs.aws.amazon.com/iot/latest/apireference/API_iot-jobs-data_StartNextPendingJobExecution.html)\.
 If the job execution remains in the `IN_PROGRESS` status for longer than the step timer interval, it fails and switches to the terminal `TIMED_OUT` status\.
 The step timer has no effect on the in\-progress timer that you set when you create a job\.

+**Note**
+The job timeout feature isn't currently available in the PDT \(us\-gov\-west\-1\) Region\.

 The `status` field can be set to `IN_PROGRESS`, `SUCCEEDED`, or `FAILED`\.
 You cannot update the status of a job execution that is already in a terminal state\.